Richard Avedon: Portraits of Power

 Press-proof: two-colour (black and black 6) solid background, 10-micron stochastic duotone.

-Select the image to see more detail Conventional printing (upper square) uses evenly spaced dots—larger in size in the darker areas and smaller in size in the light areas—to depict an image.
+Conventional printing (upper square) uses evenly spaced dots—larger in size in the darker areas and smaller in size in the light areas—to depict an image.
 Stochastic screens (lower square) )use tiny randomly distributed dots to create the desired ink density, yielding better detail in light and dark areas, and are evocative of film grain.
+NOTE: select the image to see more detail.

 Colour